EngineerBetter/new-starters/README.md

 ## Onboarding process

-You should have been assigned an 'onboarding guide' (if you're unlucky, it'll be [Deejay](https://www.linkedin.com/in/danieljoneseb/)) who will be your point-of-contact if you need help.
+You should have been assigned an 'onboarding guide', who will be your point-of-contact if you need help.

 Generally speaking, the flow of events is something like: